saltycrane/use-fit-text/README.md

 ## Changelog

+- v2.4.0-alpha - handle case where `minFontSize` is set larger than the `fontSize` value needed to fit the text in the div.
+Log an error to the console in this case.
 - v2.3.0
   - automatically recalculate font size when content changes
   - fix bug where a recalculation was not done on resize if the text initially fit in the div